wangzhihao/notes/computer_science/tools/logging_and_debugging.md

 java.util.logging.FileHandler.formatter=java.util.logging.SimpleFormatter
 ```

 Sometimes the logging might be insuffcient to detect what's going wrong.
 For example the application has few logging code near the suspicious code.
 At such an case, we can use debug, and especailly remote debug for remote application.
 Take Java as example, the Java Platform Debugging Architecture(JPDA) enables us to remote debug a Java application.
-We can add the following configurations to java to enable remote debugging, replace the 8000 port with the port you desired.
+The following configurations gives us a sample to enable remote debugging.
+For details of the usage of different arguments, please check [this post](https://docs.oracle.com/javase/7/docs/technotes/guides/jpda/conninv.html)

 ```
 -Xdebug -Xrunjdwp:transport=dt_socket,address=8000,server=y,suspend=y
 ```